coderefinery/cmake/_episodes/01-motivation.md

 questions:
   - "I am already using Makefiles, do I need CMake?"
   - "Why CMake and not Autotools?"
+  - "I am a Python developer, why should I care?"
 objectives:
   - "Building software involves many layers of tools.
 The objective is to be able to place CMake in this stack."
 keypoints: